IHTSDO/snowstorm/docs/syndication/syndication-with-docker.md

 # 🐳 Syndication Using Docker

-This guide explains how to use Docker to build and run the **Snowstorm terminology server**, including dynamic syndication of clinical terminologies like SNOMED CT, LOINC, HL7, and others.
+This guide explains the Docker and docker-compose parts of the **Snowstorm terminology server**.

 ---